Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 4.Internationalization

 The support of a maximal number of foreign languages is another major challenge in which your help would be appreciated.
 Making the translations to support a new language usually requires several days of work.
-We therefore recommend you to find some friends or collegues who are willing to help you.
+We therefore recommend you to find some friends or colleagues who are willing to help you.

 The procedure for adding a new language is as follows